Przejdź do treści głównej

 Gov/Public SectorAzure Government CloudAWS GovCloud (US only)Limited gov offerings

-Azure Poland Region – game-changer for Polish companies
+Azure Poland region: a big deal for Polish companies

-In 2024, Microsoft launched Azure region in Warsaw.
-This is a major advantage for Polish businesses:
+In 2024, Microsoft opened an Azure region in Warsaw.
+This matters a lot for Polish businesses:

 • GDPR compliance out-of-the-box: Data never leaves Poland.
 Perfect for banks, insurance, healthcare, public administration.